 What is – from your point of view – the best with Sweden?

 The light in the summer and the work-life balance.
 Bureaucracy might exist, but for the most part its quite transparent and efficient.
 Most things work smoothly.
+Moving to Sweden from the UK has come with a lot of adjustments but overall, things have been ok.

 Swedes are often considered to be a bit reserved.
 What is your experience?